© Pint of Science, 2026. Alle Rechte vorbehalten.

 Are climate activists truly narcissistic—or is the problem in the research itself?
 This evening explores how psychological science measures behavior, from flawed studies to surprising metrics, revealing how methods, assumptions, and perspectives shape what we think we know.

-A climate change-denialist model of climate activism
+A climate-change denialist model of climate activism

 Univ.
 Prof. Dr. Matthias Gondan-Rochon